primaryodors/primarydock/SCRIPTING.md

 If the protein has a TMR4, it will be rotated to the +Z direction from TMR1.
 This affords a good view of the binding pocket of 7-helix GPCRs, but also maintains compatibility with MS4A proteins since it does not depend on the existence of a TMR5, TMR6, or TMR7.

-If multiple strands are loaded in memory, they will all be moved as a unit with the uprighting of the working strand.
+`UPRIGHT` takes an optional parameter to indicate which strand(s) are to be moved as a unit with the uprighting of the working strand.

-UPRIGHT takes no arguments.
+The default is for all strands in memory to be included.

 # UNCHAIN